ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

     - Here the API is also a cert-manager one.
 Be careful of the `apiVersion` you use.
 Cert-manager has several, [each with its own API documentation](https://cert-manager.io/docs/reference/api-docs/).

-    - The `namespace` is the one declared in the deployment of cert-manager, `certificates`.
-As intended, this certificate for the root CA and its secret will be kept under the `certificates` namespace together with other certificates.
+    - The `namespace` is the same one where cert-manager has been deployed.
+Therefore, both this certificate and its associated secret will be kept under the `cert-manager` namespace of your cluster, which is also where cert-manager looks for certificates by default.

     - This certificate is not associated to any particular domain for security reasons.
 Root CA certificates are not meant to be exposed in any HTTPS communication, they are only used to sign other certificates.